raaspify/raaspi-jee/README.md

 The following gives detailed steps to generate RAASPI source.
 ### Summary:
-The generation process uses hibernate reverse engineering and needs postgresql database and tables and freemarker based templates.
+The generation process **step1** uses hibernate reverse engineering and needs postgresql database and tables and freemarker based templates .
-The mvn command to generate source is mvn clean generate-sources.
+For **step 2**, the mvn command to generate source is mvn clean generate-sources.
 This first generates model classes using r3-reveng.xml and database tables.
 Then it generates action classes containing business logic and reports etc using freemarker templates and the model classes.
 The above command needs all the data base tables to be available so that it can create the model classes.
 There are generate.bat, generate.sh and generate-ee.bat,generate-ee.sh for convenience.
 The -ee produces scaled down RAASPI product and meant for Ecommerce only.

 ### Details:
-Steps 1 to 4 are needed once, at the beginning.
-Once done Step 1.
+Steps 1 to 4 below, are needed once, at the beginning.
+They are needed to make sure tables exist and model pojos are created using reveng.xml and the tables.
+Step 1.
 Install postgresql locally.
 Step 2.
-Download fatajar, run.bat or run.sh from assets under release 2 named raaspi-tomee-psqldb Step 3.
+Download fatajar, run.bat or run.sh from assets under release 2 named raaspi-tomee-psqldb
+Step 3.
 Create a dir say C:\genapp-tomee-psqldb-run-fatjar and copy the fatjar and run file into the dir.
 Modify run file to match postgresql settings.
 Step 4. execute run file to invoke ROOT-exec.jar and RAASPI App will come up and then use localhost:8080 on a browser.
  It will detect it is a new installation and will create a schema called genapp and many tables under it.
 Step 5.
 Optionally, change the templates

 Step 6.
 Once the schema and the tables exist, run generate.bat or sh generate.sh to invoke mvn clean generate-sources.
 This generates sources from templates and using r3-reveng.xml the output is in r3-gen\projects\genappcdi and structured in a way to be copied and used as input to standard maven project build source dirs ie java, resources and webapp.
+For generate to work, r3-gen/build-r3gen.properties file connection values must match the local postgresql connection values.
 It also produces report-templates dir to hold jasper report templates ie jrxml files.
 Any non app but Runtime config files are held in r3-gen\resources dir, examples being tomee or wildfly dir.
 Along with the generated source files, these config files will be used to produce the application binaries.

-So from r3-gen\projects\genappcdi directory copy the sub directories java,resources,webapp and report-templates.
-Depending on the appServer, copy subdirectory tomee or wildfly for the needed configuration files to target src\main subdirectory.

-See separate repositories like genapp-mvn-tomee-hsqldb-make-fatjar for more information.

-The following gives detailed steps to produce javaDoc for the generated RAASPI java source. windows
+The following gives detailed steps to produce javaDoc for the generated RAASPI java source.
+windows
 Generate file list:
 cd C:\genapp-mvn-create-fatjar-source\r3-gen\projects\genappcdi\java

 dir /s /b *.java > file.lst

 Generate javadoc: in dir javadocs cd C:\genapp-mvn-create-fatjar-source\r3-gen\projects\genappcdi\java if file.list exists

 javadoc -d javadocs -author -version -nonavbar  @file.lst